YottaDB/YDBDoc/MessageRecovery/about.rst

 Conventions Used in this Manual
 -------------------------------

-YottaDB messages are identified by a signature of the form YDB-s-abcdef where -s- is a severity indicator and abcdef is an identifier.
-The severity indicators are: -I- for informational messages, -W- for warnings, -E- for errors and -F- for events that cause a YottaDB process to terminate abnormally.
+YottaDB messages are identified by a signature of the form :code:`YDB-s-abcdef` where :code:`-s-` is a severity indicator and :code:`abcdef` is an identifier.

+The severity indicators are as follows:

+  * -I- for informational messages
+  * -W- for warnings
+  * -E- for errors
+  * -F- for events that cause a YottaDB process to terminate abnormally.

 For more information on monitoring YottaDB messages, refer to `"Appendix B: Monitoring YottaDB Messages" in the Administration and Operations Guide <../AdminOpsGuide/monitoring.html>`_.

 Each entry in this manual is presented in the following format as illustrated by the NOTPRINCIO message.